joshuatalib/AI_weather_quest/docs/source/forecast_evaluation.rst

 Forecast Evaluation Modules
 ----------------------------------------
-To aid transparency and replicability throughout the AI Weather Quest, registered participants can evaluate their own submitted predictions after a forecast period has passed (day 37).
+To aid transparency and replicability throughout the AI Weather Quest, registered participants can evaluate their own submitted predictions after a forecast period has passed.
 To evaluate forecasts locally, you will need to use the following modules of the `AI_WQ_package`:

 - **retrieve_evaluation_data**: Retrieves all the required datasets for local forecast evaluation.
 - **forecast_evaluation**: Includes all the necessary functions to compute area-weighted ranked probability skill scores.